egoist/spin/README.md

 ### Private Repository

-Use `--clone` which uses `git clone` under the clone to download your repository:
+Use `--clone` which uses `git clone` under the hood to download your repository:

 ```bash
 spin user/private-repo new-project --clone